 The Ralli Museums boast one of the world's best collections of Latin American art.
 At the Marbella Museo Ralli, visitors will discover an extensive collection of works by contemporary artists from a variety of Latin American countries.
 The paintings on display reflect the influence of the great European masters.

 9. Spanish Contemporary Engravings Museum

 This renowned art museum is another top attraction in Marbella's Old Town.
 The museum occupies the Bazán Hospital, an elegant Renaissance Gothic-Mudéjar building founded in the 16th century and registered as a protected historic monument.
 The only museum of its kind in Spain, the Spanish Contemporary Engravings Museum is devoted to the preservation and exhibition of contemporary engravings and Spanish graphic artwork from the 20th and 21st century.

 The museum has an extensive collection of more than 4,000 art works.
 Artists represented in the permanent collection include Goya, Picasso, Miró, and Dalí.
 Temporary exhibitions, organized in coordination with other major museums in Spain, are held frequently at the museum.

 Address: Calle Hospital Bazán

-Another historic church in the Old Town, the Iglesia del Santo Cristo was built in the 16th century as part of a Franciscan convent.
+A historic church in the Old Town near Muralla del Castillo, the Iglesia del Santo Cristo was built in the 16th century as part of a Franciscan convent.
 The church facade features stone details and an octagonal glazed-ceramic tile roof.
 The interior is a humble space with a single nave and Andalusian-style decor.